Drafty house? Your windows might be the problem.

 Cracks in your window caulk can also let in cold air.
 Window caulk should be checked on an annual basis.
 Caulk wears down over time—as can the windows themselves.
 If your seals wear out, your windows will be much less energy efficient, letting cold air in during the winter months and warm air in during the summer months.
 Another issue is that mold can build up, especially in rooms where high condensation is more common, and weaken seals.

 If your window caulk is cracked, you can apply new caulk.
 Otherwise, there are also all sorts of short-term fixes, including a number of products like tension seals, foam tape, or felt that can apply to your windows to temporarily stop drafts.
 You can also apply window film, but doing so will not allow you to open your windows.
-Other options include adding shades, curtains, or draft blockers—pillows that can be placed on the window sill to physically block air from entering your home.

 What about a long-term solution?